saulvaldelvira/JavaUtil/README.md

 # JavaUtil
-A collection of Java Utilities
+A collection of Java Utilities that includes things such as
+1) Collections: ArrayLists, Linked Lists, Stacks, Queues.
+2) Very basic File utilities: Write, Read
+3) A Logger Class.
+4) A few classes to check arguments: IndexChecks, StateChecks